Art-Sells/Arells/Build-Notes.md

 Account
 – (B) (VAPA): $90,000
 - Create Wallet to Begin button  takes you to "Wallets" page
-- If acVatoi != 0, then hide "Import Bitcoin to begin"
+- If acVatoi != 0, then hide "Receive Bitcoin to begin"
 - Chart (Account):
 - - Left
 - - - My Portfolio